Connect with others who understand.

 • CGRP monoclonal antibodies

-2. Preventive Treatment Will Not Eliminate Migraine Attacks
+2. Preventive Treatment Won’t Eliminate Migraine Attacks

 Preventive therapy also aims to improve the effectiveness of acute migraine treatments and prevent people from relying too heavily on acute medications.
 Many acute treatment medications come with unwanted long-term effects and are less effective when they are overused.